LiberTEM/LiberTEM/docs/source/deployment/clustercontainer.rst

     Furthermore, the default command of the LiberTEM Docker container starts a server that binds to all interfaces to facilitate integration.
 Docker runs containers in an isolated environment and requires the user to expose the port explicitly.
-Singularity, however, will run the container like a regular user program.
+Apptainer, however, will run the container like a regular user program.
 That means it exposes an insecure LiberTEM server to all interfaces when running the default container command.
-For that reason the command to run should always be specified explicitly when using Singularity.
+For that reason the command to run should always be specified explicitly when using Apptainer.

 .. _`containers`: